Annie S. Chen

 [PDF]

-We propose Project and Probe (Pro^2), a lightweight + data-efficient approach for domain adaptation.
+We propose Project and Probe (Pro^2), a lightweight + data-efficient approach for domain adaptation by learning diverse features.

 [6] Language-Driven Representation Learning for Robotics